Maxlego08/test/configurations/inventories.md

 ## Patterns

-After creating your [patterns](patterns.md), you can add them to your inventory like this:
+After creating your [patterns](patterns.md), add them to your inventory like this:

 ```yaml
 size: 54